 If a team is unhappy with a decision made by the on field umpires, they have the option for the TV umpire to take a look at the call.
 This is often referred to as DRS in cricket: By using available technology, that TV umpire can establish whether that original decision should be upheld or overturned.

-DRS is an acronym which stands for Decision Review System.
-It may also be referred to as an Umpire Decision Review System (UDRS) although this is much rarer.
-Essentially it is a referral process which can be used by either side in a cricket match.
+DRS or UDRS is an acronym which stands for (Umpire) Decision Review System.
+It is a slow motion TV technology-based referral process which can be used by either side in a cricket match to assist either the umpires or referees in their decisions.

 DRS stands for Decision Review System which was introduced into test cricket in 2011.
 It was implemented to help umpires make tight calls over dismissals such as LBW, Run Out and Stumped.